documentationfor yFiles for HTML 3.0.0.1

 Degree Centrality

-The degree centrality is determined using the degree (the number incoming and outgoing edges) to determine the centrality value for each node.
+Degree centrality is determined by the degree of a node (the number of incoming and outgoing edges).

 Top